kristiania-android-course-2021/Lecture-03/README.md

 ## /CalculatorApp
-  Exercise app to implement a calculator app.
+  Exercise project to implement a calculator app.